Skip to content

 US weight-management gSaxenda approval on February 24, 2026Korean retail price or out-of-pocket monthly cost

-Korean patient materials still structured around brand Saxenda's pen, titration, and storageWhich hospitals and pharmacies will stock first
+Korean patient materials still built around brand Saxenda's pen, titration, and storageWhich hospitals and pharmacies stock it first

-Molecule is liraglutide — core PK and titration won't driftPatient support programs, nurse-led injection training quality
+Molecule is liraglutide — core PK and titration do not driftPatient-support programs and nurse-led injection training quality

-The honest one-liner for April 2026: the generic signal is real, but the clinic conversation in Seoul still runs on the Saxenda playbook.
+The honest one-line read for May 2026: the generic signal is real, but the clinic conversation in Seoul still runs on the Saxenda playbook.
 For anyone weighing "do I wait?" — the wait isn't free.
-Rebound data from people stopping GLP-1s is well-documented, and 16-week efficacy checkpoints don't pause for supply-chain news.
+Rebound after stopping a GLP-1 is well documented, and 16-week efficacy checkpoints don't pause for supply-chain news.
+The calendar moves whether the price tag does or not.

 Same molecule, different product lane

-So when a Korean headline says "리라글루티드 제네릭 승인" with no more detail, it's half a fact.
+So when a Korean headline says "리라글루타이드 제네릭 승인" with no further detail, it is half a fact.
 These are the questions that turn it into a usable fact.

 QuestionWhy you need the answer

-Is this a diabetes-referenced or obesity-referenced generic?The clinic conversation and eligibility gate differ.
+Is this a diabetes-referenced or an obesity-referenced generic?The clinic conversation and eligibility gate differ.

-Does the Korean MFDS label read "chronic weight management"?Matching molecule doesn't automatically open the obesity lane.
+Does the Korean MFDS label read "chronic weight management"?A matching molecule does not automatically open the obesity lane.

 Is the pen a multi-dose prefilled device at 6 mg/mL?Titration math and needle workflow depend on it.